KillahPotatoes/KP-Cratefiller/README.md

 * Clear designed dialog
 * detection of cratefiller objects via classname
-* Own config file for several things (base and spawn object, working radius, crates and available items)
+* CBA settings integration
 * Spawn and delete defined crates
 * Generated selection of magazines and attachments for a pre selected weapon
 * Generated item lists
 * Easy management of large amounts of supplies
 * Overview of the present object inventory
 * Export and import function for inventories
+* Squad and Player overview for easy supplies of several players

 ## Languages

 Currently the module is localized for:
 * English
 * German
-* Polish
+* Polish (outdated)

 ## Mods